Pilot Grant Programs

 Pediatric Research Centers

 Children’s Healthcare of Atlanta, with partners at Emory University, Georgia Tech, and Morehouse School of Medicine, offers an annual research pilot program aligned with the themes and aims of the pediatric research centers.
 These pilot award funds are designed to stimulate new research projects and build new collaborations in child health-related research areas.
-The 2017 Pilots Awardees have been selected.
 Please check back in 2018 for the next call.

 Friends - Applications submitted annually.
 Please check back for the 2017 release date.